saucelabs/sauce-school/codelabs/Module1_APITesting.md

 You can see the max number of passengers (`capacity`), the cost (`Price_details`), and other relevant information.
 Usually as the user you won't see this raw data format, but this is essentially how your mobile app communicates with the necessary web services behind the scenes in order to display information on your phone's UI.

-### Why is API Testing so important?
+## 1.03 Why is API Testing Important?

-Let's review how the process works:
+Let's review how the Web Service process works:

 * Web service takes in a command (*input*)
 * Performs some action and returns a response (*output*)